 WHAT TO WEAR AND BRING: Prepare for the weather conditions for the entire trip.
 Depending upon the time of year there can be a dramatic need for different clothing from morning to afternoon or evening (if you camp).
 Always bring plenty of water.
 Whether it is winter or summer underestimating your fluids intake can be fatal.
 Snacks and sack lunches are based on personal preference.

 Wear tough footwear like work boots or hiking boots.
 Steel toed boots for quarry trips are recommended.
 Any type of open-toed shoes are not recommended.
-Even in creeks, pebbles, broken glass, and metal can get underfoot ore between toes.
+Even in creeks, pebbles, broken glass, and metal can get underfoot or between toes.
 Knee pads and gloves be found at local home improvement stores, some gardening centers, and carpet supply stores can provide protection and comfort.
 A type of glove used by weight lifters and cyclists have the finger tips open for grasping while the palm of the glove is padded.

 Things to carry your fossils in: Backpacks, buckets, cloth sacks are good for larger bulk items.
 Plastic baggies are always a good thing to include. baggies can be easily labeled especially if there are multiple collecting localities.
 Film canisters (a soon to be trace fossil) and medicine bottles are excellent for storing small and fragile fossils.
 Bring tissue paper to wrap the delicate or small fossils.
 For larger specimens, newspaper or aluminum foil is good for wrapping and protecting larger fossils.